Skip to main content

 5. Engineering Controls

-• 5.1.1 Perform all procedures carefully to minimize the creation of aerosols.
-Use a certified class II biosafety cabinet for inoculation, necropsy and tissue harvest, cage changing, and manipulating high concentrations or large volumes of infectious agents.
+• 5.1.1 Perform all procedures carefully to minimize aerosol creation.
+Use a certified Class II biosafety cabinet for inoculation, necropsy/tissue harvest, cage changing, and manipulating high concentrations or large volumes of infectious agents.

-• 5.1.2 Wipe cages with appropriate disinfectant when moving out of biosafety cabinet.
+• 5.1.2 Wipe cages with appropriate disinfectant when moving out of the biosafety cabinet.

 • 5.2.1 House animals in a primary containment device appropriate for the rodent species, such as a ventilated micro-isolator cage or static micro-isolator cage with a filter top.